longndt/vue-course/lesson3-api-data/lab/lab3.md

 ## Overview

-In this focused lab exercise, you'll build essential API integration features by connecting a React frontend to a Node.js/Express/MongoDB backend.
+In this focused lab exercise, you'll build essential API integration features by connecting a Vue frontend to a Node.js/Express/MongoDB backend.
 This demonstrates core full-stack patterns used in modern web development.

 _For detailed learning objectives and concepts, see [../readme.md](../readme.md)_